digitalrebar/service/README.md

 ## BUGS
  * Dependencies field is not implemented for Linux systems and Launchd.
  * OS X when running as a UserService Interactive will not be accurate.

+This is a fork of https://github.com/kardianos/service, with fixups to the systemd detection process work properly during the OS install process